Author Guidelines

 5. If Indonesia language manuscript, then the abstract must be written in the language of Indonesia and English language of good and right.
 If the article United Kingdom, then the language abstract should be written in the language English.

-7. Make sure that your paper is prepared using the AJER template.
+7. Make sure that your paper is prepared using the IJGC template.

 8. Notification of acceptance: within 30 (thirty) days after the date of the manuscript is sent.